soruh/I-Telex-Teilnehmerserver/README.md

   1 -> only relevant information

   2 -> debug

   3 -> all
 ### webServerPort
-  The port on which to serve the webinterface
+  The port on which to serve the web interface
 ### webInterfacePassword
-  The password for the webinterface
+  The password for the web interface

 ### eMail